 The new Star Apartments for the Skid Row Housing Trust transforms an existing one-story commercial building in downtown Los Angeles into a mixed-used complex with 102 apartments for formerly homeless individuals.
-Located at 6th Street and Maple Avenue along the border of Skid Row, the project sets a new model for urbanism and increased density by remodeling an existing 1-story building and adding new community spaces and residential levels above.
+Located at 6th Street and Maple Avenue along the border of Skid Row, the project sets a new model for urbanism and increased density by adding new community spaces and residential levels above.

 A MIXED-USE MODEL FOR LIVING